-Cursor on Target Capture from the Makito
+Cursor-on-Target Capture from the Makito X Makito X v2.2

-This Addendum supplements the Makito User's Guide with the information required to use the Cursor on Target Metadata Capture option.
+This Addendum supplements the Makito X Encoder User's Guide with the information required to use the Cursor-on-Target Metadata Capture option.

-For general information on the Makito, please refer to the Makito User's Guide or the online help available from the Web Interface.
+For general information on the Makito X, please refer to the Makito X Encoder User's Guide.